minikin/presence-rs/CONTRIBUTING.md

 ## Getting Help

-- Open an issue for bugs or feature requests
-- Start a discussion for questions or ideas
-- Review existing issues before creating new ones
+- **Found a bug or have a feature request?** Please submit a Pull Request directly.
+The Issues tab is not available on this repository as we don't have the capacity to manage incoming issues at this time.
+- For questions or ideas, feel free to open a PR with your proposed changes or improvements.

 ## Code of Conduct